perryMELENOHRST/simplequestmultiplayer/README.md

 - Local multiplayer only

 ## Usage:
 - SQM makes use of Lemon Loader (A standalone version of Melon Loader) to inject this mod.
-- Installation instructions will be provided on the first functioning release of SQM
+- Installation instructions will be provided on the first functioning release of SQM.

+## FAQ:
+- Why not just use the inbuilt modding tools?
+Since the Quest version of SimplePlanes is directly based off of the Android port, its modding tools are just as limited.
+This, along with the fact that SimplePlanes Quest dosen't actually provide a way to enable/use these mods, means that it makes more sense to inject our own C# code inside of the game.

 ## Terms of Use
 1. PROFITS (monetary gain):